-First you import three modules: time, board and neopixel.
-This makes these modules and libraries available for use in your code.
-The first two are modules built-in to CircuitPython, so you don't need to download anything to use those.
-The neopix el library is separate, which is why you needed to install it before getting started.
+First you import three modules: time, board and digitalio.
+This makes these modules available for use in your code.
+All three are built-in to CircuitPython, so you don't need to download anything to get started.

-Next, you set up the NeoPixel LED.
+Next, you set up the LED.
 To interact with hardware in CircuitPython, your code must let the board know where to look for the hardware and what to do with it.
-So, you create a neopixel.NeoPixel() object, provide it the NeoPixel LED pin using the board module, and tell it the number of LEDs.
-You save this object to the variable pixel.
+So, you create a digitalio.DigitalInOut() object, provide it the LED pin using the boar d module, and save it to the variable led.
+Then, you tell the pin to act as an OUTPUT.

 Finally, you create a while True: loop.
 This means all the code inside the loop will repeat indefinitely.
-Inside the loop, you "fill" the pixel with red using the RGB tuple $(255, \ 0, \ 0)$.
-(For more information on how RGB tuples work, see the next section!)
+Inside the loop, you set led.value = True which powers on the LED.
 Then, you use time.sleep(0.5) to tell the code to wait half a second before moving on to the next line.
-The next fills the pixel with "black", which turns it off.
+The next line sets led.value = False which turns the LED off.
 Then you use another time.sleep(0.5) to wait half a second before starting the loop over again.